Swirrl/table2qb/README.md

 ## Example

-The [./examples/regional-trade](./examples/regional-trade) directory provides an example.
+The [./examples/regional-trade](./examples/regional-trade) directory provides an example and instructions for running it.

 ## License